developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 >This value allows you to specify which Key Code will be sent as the Key Behavior for the specified Key in the specified Key State Mapping Table.
 The value must be selected from the following table.

 >**Note:** If an attempt is made to specify a Key Behavior for a Key Mapping Table that is not supported on a given device, then an error will be returned in the Result XML.
 Consult the documentation for a specific device for information on the Key Mapping Tables supported on that device.
-Alternately, you can query the KeyMappingMgr Feature Type to acquire a list of all Key Mapping Tables that are supported on that device.
+Alternately, you can query the KeyMappingMgr to acquire a list of all Key Mapping Tables that are supported on that device.

 <div class="parm-table">
  <table>